greenboxal/doggohub/doc/integration/shibboleth.md

 ]

 ```
-1. Save changes and reconfigure gitlab:
+1. Save changes and reconfigure doggohub:
 ```
-sudo gitlab-ctl reconfigure
+sudo doggohub-ctl reconfigure
 ```

 On the sign in page there should now be a "Sign in with: Shibboleth" icon below the regular sign in form.
 Click the icon to begin the authentication process.
 You will be redirected to IdP server (Depends on your Shibboleth module configuration).
-If everything goes well the user will be returned to GitLab and will be signed in.
+If everything goes well the user will be returned to DoggoHub and will be signed in.

-## Apache 2.4 / GitLab 8.6 update
+## Apache 2.4 / DoggoHub 8.6 update
 The order of the first 2 Location directives is important.
 If they are reversed,
 you will not get a shibboleth session!